We may earn commission from affiliate links β

 Stretching along the central part of the Croatian Adriatic are the Kornati Islands.
 If you’re in Zadar, you absolutely have to go and see the Kornati Islands for yourself.

 The Kornati Islands were designated a national park in 1980.
-The park consists of 89 islands, islets, and reefs and is perfect for sailing or cruising.
-The islands are very barren and rocky with little vegetation on them.
+The park comprises 89 islands, islets, and reefs and is perfect for sailing or cruising.
+The islands are very barren and rocky, with little vegetation on them.

-The Adriatic Sea is at her glorious best in the park, crystal-clear and perfect for swimming, snorkeling, and diving.
-Also, there are some cool remote restaurants scattered throughout the Kornati Islands that can only be reached by boat.
+The Adriatic Sea is at its glorious best in the park, crystal clear, and perfect for swimming, snorkeling, and diving.
+Also, some cool remote restaurants are scattered throughout the Kornati Islands that can only be reached by boat.
 One of the best restaurants is Konoba Opat.

 Explore The Islands Of Zadar

 The Zadar archipelago has hundreds of islands, most of which are not inhabited.
-The islands, sea, and coastline in this region are absolutely stunning and best seen by boat.
+This region’s islands, sea, and coastline are absolutely stunning and best seen by boat.
 We have previously spent a week sailing through the Zadar archipelago and had an incredible time.

-If, however, you don’t have a boat, it’s easy to take a ferry to the family-friendly islands near Zadar.
-There are numerous ferries leaving daily.
+If you don’t have a boat, it’s easy to take a ferry to the family-friendly islands near Zadar.
+Numerous ferries are leaving daily.
 They make going on day trips from Zadar a piece of cake.
-The islands I would suggest are Dugi Otok (for TelaΕ‘Δica Nature Park, see below), Ugljan, PaΕ‘man, Molat, Iz, and Ist.
+The islands I would suggest are Dugi Otok (for Telašćica Nature Park, see below), Ugljan, Pašman, Molat, Iz, and Ist.

 Pag Island